Rationality for subclasses of 321-avoiding permutations: Well-Quasi-Ordered Subclasses

 Returning to the context of permutations (and the containment order defined on them), Higman's Lemma easily implies the following result.
 (For more details we refer the reader to Atkinson, Murphy, and Ru\v{s}kuc~\cite[Theorem 2.5]{atkinson:partially-well-:}.)

 \begin{proposition} Let $\C$ be a permutation class.
 If the sum indecomposable members of $\C$ are well-quasi-ordered, then $\C$ is well-quasi-ordered. \end{proposition}

 The identification of the antichain $U$ requires a short digression related to a connection between permutations and graphs.
-Given a permutation $\pi$, the \emph{inversion graph} corresponding to $\pi$ is the graph $G_\pi$ on the (unlabeled) vertices $\{(i,\pi(i))\}$ in which $(i,\pi(i))$ and $(j,\pi(j))$ are adjacent if they form an inversion, i.e., $i<j$ and $\pi(i)>\pi(j)$.
+Given a permutation $\pi$, the \emph{inversion graph} (more commonly called a \emph{permutation graph} in the graph theory literature) corresponding to $\pi$ is the graph $G_\pi$ on the (unlabelled) vertices $\{(i,\pi(i))\}$ in which $(i,\pi(i))$ and $(j,\pi(j))$ are adjacent if they form an inversion, i.e., $i<j$ and $\pi(i)>\pi(j)$.
 As each entry of $\pi$ corresponds to a vertex of $G_\pi$, we commit a slight abuse of language by referring (for example) to the degree of an entry of $\pi$ when we mean the degree of the corresponding vertex of $G_\pi$.
 Note that the graph $G_\pi$ is connected if and only if $\pi$ is sum indecomposable.

 If $\sigma$ is a subpermutation of $\pi$, then the induced subgraph of $G_\pi$ on the entries corresponding to a copy of $\sigma$ is isomorphic to $G_\sigma$.
 Thus the image of a permutation class under the mapping $\pi \mapsto G_\pi$ is a class of inversion graphs closed under taking induced subgraphs.
-In particular, as occurrences of $321$ in $\pi$ correspond to triangles in $G_\pi$ and no inversion graph may contain an induced cycle on $5$ or more vertices, the $321$-avoiding permutations correspond to bipartite inversion graphs.
 More importantly for our purposes, the inverse image of an antichain of graphs (in the induced subgraph ordering) is an antichain of permutations.
 Note incidentally that this is true even though the mapping $\pi \to G_\pi$ is not injective (in particular, $G_{\pi}\cong G_{\pi^{-1}}$ for all permutations $\pi$).

+We begin by considering permutations whose graphs are isomorphic to paths on $n\ge 4$ vertices.
+By direct construction it is easy to verify that there are precisely two such permutations of each length, which we call \emph{increasing oscillations}:

+Inspection of these permutations shows that inversion graphs cannot contain induced cycles on $5$ or more vertices.
+As occurrences of $321$ in permutations correspond to triangles in their inversion graphs, it follows that the $321$-avoiding permutations correspond to bipartite inversion graphs.
 These graphs have previously been studied in the context of well-quasi-order by Lozin and Mayhill~\cite{lozin:canonical-antic:}, although we do not require their results here.

-Let us consider permutations whose graphs are isomorphic to paths on $n\ge 4$ vertices.
-By direct construction it is easy to verify that there are precisely two such permutations of each length, which we call \emph{increasing oscillations}:

 A \emph{double-ended fork} is the graph formed from a path by adding four vertices of degree one, two adjacent to one end of the path and two adjacent to the other.
 An example is shown in Figure~\ref{fig-double-ended-fork}.
 It is clear that the set of double-ended forks is an antichain of graphs in the induced subgraph ordering.